2000 British Touring Car Championship: Driver changes

+Supertouring

 There were several changes of driver for the 2000 season.
 Nissan, Renault and Volvo retired their works teams because of the rising costs of staying competitive in the BTCC, thus leaving only three manufacturers with factory supported entries: Ford, Honda and Vauxhall.
 1999 Drivers' Champion Laurent Aïello did not return to defend his title; the Frenchman tested for Honda, however he instead joined Audi to compete in the 24 Hours of Le Mans endurance race and the newly revived Deutsche Tourenwagen Masters championship in Germany.
 His place was taken by 1997 24 Hours of Le Mans co-winner and former Super Tourenwagen Cup driver Tom Kristensen.
 In the meantime, Peter Kox switched to competing in the European Super Touring Car Championship.
 Initially Honda planned to run two cars but to level the playing field with Ford and Vauxhall decided to draft in 1994 champion Gabriele Tarquini in a JAS Motorsport prepared car that originally would have been driven alongside Kox in the European championship.

 1998 series champion Rickard Rydell joined that year's runner-up Anthony Reid and 1997 overall winner Alain Menu at the Prodrive Ford team following Volvo's departure.
 At the Vauxhall team, Yvan Muller was partnered by Jason Plato and Vincent Radermecker, having joined from Renault and Volvo respectively.
 After a difficult 1999 season, former double champion (1989 and 1995) John Cleland announced his retirement from the BTCC.
 Independent driver Matt Neal drove a 1999 Nissan Primera fielded by Team Dynamics, who had semi-works support from the manufacturer and running with updated 2000 body work.
 A second Nissan was entered by PRO Motorsport for rookie Colin Blair.
 David Leslie would race the car at selected rounds later in the season following Blair's withdrawal halfway through the season.
 Lee Brookes appeared on the entry list but his plans of competing in the championship in 2000 did not come to fruition.

+A Volkswagen Bora entry and an LPG-powered Vauxhall Vectra with Mark Ticehurst driving were mooted but never materialised.